cucumber-attic/website/apps/dynamic/views/_posts/cucumber-jvm-languages-support.md

 Footnotes:
  * <a name="1"></a>1 : With 2.0.0 the groupId has changed to io.cucumber but due to to its recent release these numbers are not representative yet.
  * <a name="2"></a>2 : This is not a completely accurate representation of use.
-Many coroporate environments use a cache to avoid overloading maven central.
+Many corporate environments use a cache to avoid overloading maven central.
 It is however the best we have.